Vauff/Maunz-Discord/README.md

 # Commands

-Italic ones cannot be done by everyone and are restricted to just Vauff. [] indicates that the argument is optional, \<> indicates the argument is required.
+Italic ones are permission restricted commands to either just Vauff or guild administrators. [] indicates that the argument is optional, \<> indicates the argument is required.

 *about - Gives information about Maunz such as version and uptime.